-A crowned heart clasped between two hands that symbolises love, friendship and loyalty; the design of the Claddagh ring of Ireland is one with a long and mysterious history full of romantic tall tales.
+The Claddagh ring: a crowned heart clasped between two hands symbolising love, friendship and loyalty.
+This classic design associated with Ireland is one with a long and mysterious history full of romantic tall tales.
 But who can truly claim responsibility for the original motif?

 The rebellious Celts of Claddagh